mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 40 - DTOs/readme.md

     // Lots of protocol
 }

-// If you need to transfer to an External system you need
+// If you need to transfer to an external system you need
 // to duplicate (and maintain) the structure

 final class SocialNetworkProfileDTO {